Kyra Gaunt: Career

 Gaunt also compares the sport of double dutch to hip hop, citing "hip and pelvic thrusts" and "rhythmic complexity" as elements that are vital to both.
 She emphasizes double-dutch is a way of "experiencing black feminism" through its connection to staying on time to keep the movements going.

-Gaunt is also a music artist she has performed live at many different campuses around the country.
-She typically performs yearly at University of Albany's Theater and Arts Center.
-Gaunt has a variety of songs and also has an album.
+Gaunt is also a vocalist and singer-songwriter.
+She has performed her one-woman show Education, Liberation at University at Albany's Performing Arts Center and self produced an album of original R&B/jazz oriented songs (co-written with Tomas Doncker) titled Be the True Revolution (2007).

 Awards, honors, and projects

 In 2007 Kyra Gaunt published The Games Black Girls Play: Learning the Ropes from Double-Dutch to Hip-Hop.
-Her book was awarded the Alan Merriam prize presented by the society for Ethnomusicology.
-It was also nominated as a pen/beyond margins book award finalist.
+Her book was awarded the distinguished Alan Merriam Book Prize presented by the Society for Ethnomusicology.
+It was also nominated as a PEN/Beyond the Margins Book Award finalist.
 It inspired a work by fellow TED Fellow Camille A. Brown, BLACK GIRL: Linguistic Play, which was nominated for a 2016 Bessie Award for Outstanding Production.
-Among other significant publications, her peer-reviewed articles appear in Musical Quarterly, Parcours anthropologiques, and The Journal for Popular Music Studies.
+Among other significant publications, her peer-reviewed articles appear in Musical Quarterly, Parcours anthropologiques, and the Journal for Popular Music Studies.

 In 2009 Gaunt was honored as one of the inaugural TED Fellows.
 Gaunt spoke at the 2015 TEDx East in New York City about the challenges and misconceptions behind the net worth and value of young black and African American girls who twerk on YouTube.
 In 2018, Kyra appeared in a video for the TED Design series Small Thing, Big Idea, where she used her research to discuss how the jump rope got its rhythm.